hanmochturt/stratified_PTB_association_study/README.md

 # stratified_PTB_association_study

-copied Jackie's RPL readme; will update
+I copied Jackie's RPL readme; work in progress that I am updating

 This repository contains the code associated with our paper:

-Leveraging electronic health records to identify risk factors for recurrent pregnancy loss across two medical centers

-Jacquelyn Roger, Feng Xie, Jean Costello, Alice Tang, Jay Liu, Tomiko Oskotsky, Sarah Woldemariam, Idit Kosti, Brian Le, Michael P. Snyder, Linda C. Giudice, Dara Torgerson, Gary M. Shaw, David K. Stevenson, Aleksandar Rajkovic, M. Maria Glymour, Nima Aghaeepour, Hakan Cakmak, Ruth B. Lathi, Marina Sirota
+Pre-conception clinical risk factors differ between spontaneous and indicated preterm birth in a densely phenotyped EHR cohort

+Jean M. Costello†, Hannah Takasuka†, Jacquelyn Roger, Ophelia Yin, Alice Tang, Tomiko Oskotsky, Marina Sirota*, and John A. Capra*
+†co-first authors
+*co-senior authors

-Our study utilized electronic health record (EHR) data that was standardized to the Observational Medical Outcomes Partnership (OMOP) common data model.
+Part of our study utilized electronic health record (EHR) data that was standardized to the Observational Medical Outcomes Partnership (OMOP) common data model.
 To replicate this study using another OMOP EHR database, follow the query instructions below and then use the code in these R markdown scripts to filter your patients, aggregate diagnoses, implement analyses, analyze results, and create figures.

+The other part of our study utilized data column names that are specific to the University of California, San Francisco (i.e., clinician-curated perinatal database (PDB) and Clinical Data Warehouse EHR).

 Query instructions:
 1. Query your OMOP database to identify patients that meet the initial inclusion criteria for the RPL group.
 The initial RPL criteria is: any record of pregnancy loss (as defined in the pregnancy loss, recurrent pregnancy loss, and history of pregnancy loss sections of Supplementary File 1).